Nicemanss/hpb-tools/README.md

 bash ./hpb-install

+# Upgrading to a specific version (1.0.2.3 in this case)

+bash ./hpb-upgrade 1.0.2.3

-# Upgrading to the latest release
+# Upgrading to the latest commit

 bash ./hpb-upgrade